sianliu/docker-wordpress-monitoring/README.md

 sudo apt install ansible
 ```

+# Installing
+A step by step series of examples that tell you how to get a development environment running.

 ## Monitoring Applications
 Prometheus along with grafana is configured to monitor docker and show it in the dashboard.
 Instance is configured using [ansible playbook](https://github.com/sianliu/docker-wordpress-monitoring/tree/develop/playbook/monitoring) which install docker and docker compose.
 Applications are launched inside docker container using [docker compose](https://github.com/sianliu/docker-wordpress-monitoring/tree/master/docker/monitoring).